 Work is finished on new models for macroeconomic projections, light vehicle transportation energy demand, electricity supply, and industrial energy demand.

-In addition, projections -both business as usual (BAU) and high cases- for nuclear energy and renewable energy are nearly finished.
+In addition, projections for the business as usual (BAU) and five alternative scenarios (alternative demand, high renewables, high nuclear, high gas and cleaner coal) are nearly finished.